John Stanley-2 June 1355

 She paused for breath and laughed.
 ‘It wasn’t that kind of a kiss.’

-She spun round several times, her formal skirt doing its best to rise from the floor.’We must find Don Fernandino.’
+She spun round several times, her formal skirt doing its best to rise from the floor. ‘now quickly we must not loose the initiative.’

-“ but that could take a year at least, could anything be done in advance of that, perhaps as soon as a full inventory of the treasure has been carried out?”
+John nodded ‘Of course. but that could take a year at least, could anything be done in advance of that, perhaps as soon as a full inventory of the treasure has been carried out?’

 “ Comptess Trencavel?
 Comptess of Langdon?”